Duck tour: Fatal incidents

 On May 8, 2015, a modern Ride the Ducks boat with an original DUKW chassis struck and killed a woman crossing the street in Philadelphia, Pennsylvania's Chinatown section.
 Witnesses at the scene say that the woman was distracted by her handheld tablet device and walked into the street against the red light and was struck while in the boat's front center blind spot.
 Although the police determined the driver was not at fault, the victim's husband sued the company and the city, saying that the blind spots of the vehicle and the placement of the traffic light contributed to her death.
 The lawsuit was settled in 2017 for an undisclosed amount.

 On September 24, 2015, a modern Ride the Ducks vehicle with an original DUKW chassis in Seattle, Washington crashed into a charter bus on the Aurora Bridge, killing five passengers on the bus, critically injuring eight, and seriously injuring eight more.
 The cause of the accident was poor maintenance, that led to an axle breaking at high speed.
 The lack of a median barrier on the bridge made the accident more severe.
 The city and state settled their lawsuits surrounding the safety of the bridge for $4.4 million.

 In the Table Rock Lake duck boat accident of July 19, 2018, near Branson, Missouri, 17 people died and 7 were injured after a DUKW capsized during a severe thunderstorm on Table Rock Lake.
 29 passengers and two crew members were on the boat.
+The NTSB accident report found that the boats' low freeboard and open interior make duck boats "vulnerable to rapid swamping and sinking" when they are suddenly flooded.
+The safety report also found that a fixed canopy and closed side curtain impeded passenger escape and likely caused more deaths.